-I agree to inform the person within the place of worship/organisation responsible for processing disclosure applications if I become the subject of a police and/or a social services/(Children's Social Care or Adult Social Services)/Social Work Department investigation I understand that failure to do Safer Recruitment

-vulnerable adults and/or the termination •
+I agree to inform the person within the place of worship/organisation responsible for processing disclosure applications if I become the subject of a police and/or a social services/(Children's Social Care or Adult Social Services)/Social Work Department investigation I understand that failure to do Safer Recruitment vulnerable adults and/or the termi ination of my employment.
+Signed: Date: ren and/or vulnerable adults in positions lated activity please confirm that you are not /vulnerable adults.
+I confirm that I am not barred from am not barred from working with a n working with children OR I confirm that I adults at risk Signed: Date:

-Signed: Date:

-Those applying for work with children a which fall within the scope of regulated barred from working with children/vuln activity please confirm that you are not

-I confirm that I am not barred from wor am not barred from working with adults G

-Cianada Data